Prescribing Notes for Acute Pain

 - Caution - In renal and hepatic impairment seek dosing advice from your clinical pharmacist or senior member of medical staff.

 Adjuvant (in acute pain): NSAIDs (Non-Steroidal Anti-Inflammatory Drugs)

-Refer to NHSGGC 'Oral Non-steroidal Anti-inflammatory' guideline on Staffnet / Clinical Info / Clinical Guideline Electronic Resource Directory and search in 'musculoskeletal and joint diseases' section for more information, particularly around cautions and contraindications with NSAIDs.
+Refer to NHSGGC 'Oral Non-steroidal Anti-inflammatory' guideline on NHSGGC StaffNet / Clinical Info / Clinical Guidelines Directory (link is only active if accessing via NHS computer) for more information, particularly around cautions and contraindications with NSAIDs.

 - Ibuprofen oral 400mg - 600mg three times daily.
 (Rarely will 800mg three times daily be required as there is very little additional benefit but an increase in gastrointestinal and cardiovascular side effects) or